crimsonstack/llmboard/STATUS.md

 - Prepared for LLM integration by ensuring `lib/llm.ts` and `/api/llm/init` can swap mock data for generated content without breaking type safety.

 ## 2025-08-10 Updates
-- Mechanics registry introduced and effect execution refactored to registry ✅
+- Mechanics registry introduced with ApplyResult and effect execution refactor ✅
-- Added LLM helper functions (list mechanics, create resource) ✅
+- Generic respondAction routed to mechanic.resolve; interactive logic moved out of gameService ✅
+- Domain helpers added (selectors/mutators) and mechanics refactored to use them ✅
+- chooseResourceFromPlayer split out as a separate mechanic with tests ✅
 - MySQL store (Prisma) added with optimistic concurrency and retries ✅
 - InMemoryStore silenced for dev/tests (no recursive persistence) ✅
 - DB.md added with MySQL setup guide ✅